CurveDocs/curve-docs/docs/crvUSD/priceaggregator.md

 ### `sigma`
 !!! description "`PriceAggregator3.SIGMA() -> uint256: view`"

     Getter for the sigma value.
 SIGMA is a predefined constant that influences the adjustment of price deviations, affecting how variations in individual stablecoin prices contribute to the overall average stablecoin price.
-The value of `sigma` was set to `1000000000000000` when initializing the contract and the variable is immutale, meaning it can not be adjusted.
+The value of `sigma` was set to `1000000000000000` when initializing the contract and the variable is immutable, meaning it can not be adjusted.

     Returns: sigma value (`uint256`).